-- 7.18 There would be a sufficient separation distance between the proposed dwelling and the neighbouring property Shepway to ensure that no significant adverse impact would occur in terms of overbearing or increased sense of enclosure.
-The orientation of the property in addition to the separation distance and boundary treatments would ensure that no perceived or actual overlooking would occur to neighbouring properties. - 7.19 The proposal exceeds the Council's space standards and as such Officers are satisfied that the development complies with policy emerging policy HB3 of the PPLP.
+- 7.21 There would be a sufficient separation distance between the proposed dwelling and the neighbouring property Shepway to ensure that no significant adverse impact would occur in terms of overbearing or increased sense of enclosure.
+The orientation of the property in addition to the separation distance and boundary treatments would ensure that no perceived or actual overlooking would occur to neighbouring properties.
+The additional activity associated with one dwelling is also considered unlikely to result in any significant noise and disturbance as to impact detrimentally upon residential amenity. - 7.22 The proposal exceeds the Council's space standards (internal and external) and as such Officers are satisfied that the development complies with policy HB3 of the Places and Policies Local Plan.